 In the past, we’ve written about how to clean our kids lunch boxes safely, say if a banana gets left in there over the weekend or a container of spaghetti somehow gets tossed back in without a lid.
 But this year, we may be pulling out a lunchbox that hasn’t been used in over 18 months…ew.
 If that is the case, you may just consider a new lunchbox all together.
 And once you start fresh, we want to be sure our kids’ food storage is actually clean – like 100% clean – whether they are taking it to and from school, to their neighbors backyard, or even just in your own backyard.

 Although school lunch time may look different than it has in the past, fighting germs and stinky lunchboxes is still a battle.
-So I’ve researched some tips and talked to some experts to learn the best ways to clean lunch boxes during the age of COVID.
+So I’ve researched some tips and talked to some experts to learn the best ways to clean lunch boxes every day, and especially during the age of COVID.

 So Young Lunch Bags make our list for the best insulated lunch boxes that hold up year to year.

 Important Note: Before I get into the details, I want to point out that experts like Dr. Sandra Kesh, an infectious disease specialist at Westmed Medical Group, say that surface contamination does not appear to be a major factor for the spread of COVID.
 Hand-washing is still more important than wiping down all your groceries, which is just one of the many things we’ve learned about Covid as the months have gone on and the research has gotten stronger.
 Still, keeping your kids’ gear clean is always a smart idea, and we’re recommending it to be on the super cautious side.

 This post contains affiliate links, and purchases through these links may generate a small commission that supports our work at no additional cost to you.

 How often should you wash your child’s lunch box?